lucboudreau/apcupsd2mqtt/README.md

 Make sure that the DEVICE parameter corresponds to the one you have mapped into docker-compose under devices.
 The project ocntains a set of default files, but you may need to copy them manually depending on your final docker-compose configuration.
 See the folder ``etc/apcupsd`` for the sample files.

-## Auto shutdown
+## Auto shutdown (not working)

 The docker image can be configured to trigger the graceful shutdown of the host.
 For this, enable ``privileged`` and share ``/var/run/dbus/system_bus_socket`` through the volume mounts.

 ## Metrics

 Not all of the data available from apcupsd is sent to MQTT at the present.
-The list of supported values is [here](https://github.com/lucboudreau/apcupsd2mqtt/blob/main/workers/apcupsd.py#L11).
+The list of supported values is [here](https://github.com/lucboudreau/apcupsd2mqtt/blob/main/application/workers/apcupsd.py#L11).

 ## License